 Our results of operations have fluctuated significantly from period to period in the past and are likely to continue to do so in the future.
-We anticipate that our quarterly and annual results of operations will be impacted for the foreseeable future by several factors, including the timing and amount of payments received pursuant to our current and potential future collaborations, and the progress and timing of expenditures related to our development efforts.
+We anticipate that our quarterly and annual results of operations will be impacted for the foreseeable future by several factors, including the timing and amount of payments received pursuant to our current and potential future collaborations, and the progress and timing of expenditures related to our development and commercialization efforts.
 Due to these fluctuations, we believe that the period-to-period comparisons of our operating results are not a good indication of our future performance.

-Comparison of the Three Months Ended September 30, 2012 and 2011
+Comparison of the Three Months Ended June 30, 2013 and 2012